OutLines: Modeling Spectral Lines from Winds, Bubbles, and Outflows: Introduction

-In this paper, we present {\tt OutLines}, a {\tt python}-based code for generating model emission, absorption, and P Cygni line profiles arising from astrophysical winds, bubbles, and outflows.
+In this paper, we present {\tt OutLines}, a {\tt python}-based code for generating model emission, absorption, and P Cygni line profiles arising from astrophysical winds, bubbles, and outflows { on arbitrary spatial scales and independent of the phenomenon}.
 The input geometry and wind physics can be readily customized, and functionality for modeling is provided.
 We outline the formalism and physics for radiative transfer, velocity fields, gas density profiles, and geometry in \S\ref{sec:model}.
 Then, in \S\ref{sec:OutLines} we present the implementation of these components in the {\tt OutLines} code\footnote{available at \url{github.com/sflury/OutLines} and via {\tt pip install}.}.
-We demonstrate the versatile applicability and scientific usefulness of {\tt OutLines} in \S\ref{sec:application} by modeling broad spectral lines in an \ion{H}{ii} region knot, a super star cluster (SSC), a starbursting galaxy, and an active galactic nucleus (AGN), with profiles generated by {\tt OutLines}.
-Finally, we summarize {\tt OutLines} and its potential for high scientific impact in \S\ref{sec:conclusion}, providing worked examples in Appendix \ref{apx:examples} and \ref{apx:modeling}.
+We demonstrate the versatile applicability and scientific usefulness of {\tt OutLines} in \S\ref{sec:application} by modeling broad spectral lines in an \ion{H}{ii} region knot, a super star cluster (SSC), a starbursting galaxy, and an active galactic nucleus (AGN), with profiles generated by {\tt OutLines}. { In the final case, we demonstrate that {\tt OutLines} can successfully recover wind geometry through comparison with observations.} Finally, we summarize {\tt OutLines} and its potential for high scientific impact in \S\ref{sec:conclusion}, providing { details of code setup and installation in Appendix \ref{apx:OutLines} and } worked examples in Appendices \ref{apx:examples} and \ref{apx:modeling}.